Pakistan, Russia Reaffirm Commitment To Strengthen Economic Ties - UrduPoint

 Pakistan, Russia Reaffirm Commitment To Strengthen Economic Ties

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2023 ) :The eighth session of Pakistan-Russia Inter-Governmental Commission (IGC) on Trade, Economic, Scientific and Technical Cooperation concluded here on Friday, reaffirming the commitment to a strong and comprehensive bilateral economic relationship.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jan, 2023 ) :The eighth session of Pakistan-Russia Inter-Governmental Commission (IGC) on Trade, Economic, Scientific and Technical Cooperation concluded on Friday, reaffirming the commitment to a strong and comprehensive bilateral economic relationship.

-The three-day IGC meeting, co-chaired by Russia's Energy Minister Nikolay Shulginov and Pakistan's Minister for Economic Affairs Ayaz Sadiq, was attended by senior level delegates including ministers and officials from both sides.

 Both sides observed and noted the positive prospects for implementable and concrete projects in above mentioned sectors of economy with a huge potential for the socio-economic development of both countries.